The Ultimate Knowledge Management Guide 2024

 • A vast amount of information can make it difficult for employees to find what they need.

-• Implementing and maintaining a knowledge base software requires investment in technology.
+• Implementing and maintaining a knowledge management system requires investment in technology.

 • Demonstrating the return on investment (ROI) of knowledge management can be challenging.